thunderheadone/one-sdk-ios-test/README.md

 ```

 ### Get a structure data

+*Please note this API has been deprecated and will be removed in an upcoming release.
+If you require this API please contact [support@thunderhead.com](mailto:support@thunderhead.com).*

 To get a structure data, call `getStructureData` method by passing a structure’s name and a completion block as shown below: